What to Expect in Second Grade

 STEM: Students integrate Science, Technology, Engineering, and Mathematics through engaging, hands-on projects with a biblical worldview.
 They learn to be creative problem solvers by exploring the Engineering Design Process.
 Cooperative and purposeful teamwork helps students listen, improve, and succeed.

-Physical Education: Students have P.E. two times per week.
+PHYSICAL EDUCATION: Students have P.E. each week.
 They learn the basics of a myriad of sports and engage in activities that promote character and good sportsmanship.

-Special events may include Egyptian Day and An Evening of Truth, Beauty, and Goodness (an annual Hill Country fine arts event).
+Special events include Speech Meet, Egyptian Day and An Evening of Truth, Beauty, and Goodness (an annual Hill Country fine arts event).